tibdex/github-rebase/README.md

 rebasePullRequest({
   // The number of the pull request to rebase.
   number: 1337,
-  // An already authenticated instance of https://www.npmjs.com/package/@octokit/rest. octokit,
+  // An already-authenticated instance of https://www.npmjs.com/package/@octokit/rest.
+  octokit,
-  // The login of the repository owner. owner,
+  // The username of the repository owner.
+  owner: 'tibdex',
-  // The name of the repository. repo,
+  // The name of the repository.
+  repo: 'my-cool-project',
 }).then(newHeadSha => {
   // Do something.
 });